r280822a/my_notes/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Steps to Reproduce**
-Example:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-Example: "It should do this..."
+"It should do this..."

 **Actual behavior**
-Example: "It actually did this..."
+"It actually did this..."

 **Screenshots/screenrecordings**
 If applicable, add screenshots/screenrecordings to help explain your problem